vijikarthi/flink-connectors-wiki/readme.md

 #### Building against a custom Flink version

-You can check and change the Flink version that Pravega builds against via the `flinkVersion` variable in the `gradle.properties` file.
+We can check and change the Flink version that Pravega builds against via the `flinkVersion` variable in the `gradle.properties` file.

-Note that you can only choose Flink versions that are compatible with the latest connector code.
+**Note**: Only Flink versions that are compatible with the latest connector code can be chosen.

 #### Building against another Scala version

 This section is only relevant if you use [Scala](https://www.scala-lang.org/) in the stream processing application in with Flink and Pravega.

 Parts of the Apache Flink use the language or depend on libraries written in Scala.
-Because Scala is not strictly compatible across versions, there exist different versions of Flink compiled for different Scala versions.
+Because Scala is **not** strictly compatible across versions, there exist different versions of Flink compiled for different Scala versions.
-If you use Scala code in the same application where you use the Apache Flink or the Flink connectors, you typically have to make sure you use a version of Flink that uses the same Scala version as your application.
+If we use Scala code in the same application where we use the Apache Flink or the Flink connectors, we typically have to make sure we use a version of Flink that uses the same Scala version as our application.

 By default, the dependencies point to Flink for Scala **2.11**.
 To depend on released Flink artifacts for a different Scala version, you need to edit the `build.gradle` file and change all entries for the Flink dependencies to have a different Scala version suffix.
-For example, `flink-streaming-java_2.11` would be replaced by `flink-streaming-java_2.12` for Scala 2.12.
+For example, `flink-streaming-java_2.11` would be replaced by `flink-streaming-java_2.12` for Scala **2.12**.

 In order to build a new version of Flink for a different Scala version, please refer to the [Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/start/building.html#scala-versions).

 ## Setting up your IDE

-Connector project uses [Project Lombok](https://projectlombok.org/) so you should ensure you have your IDE setup with the required plugins.
-Using IntelliJ is recommended.
+Connector project uses [Project Lombok](https://projectlombok.org/), so we should ensure that we have our IDE setup with the required plugins. (**IntelliJ is recommended**).

 To import the source into IntelliJ:

 1. Import the project directory into IntelliJ IDE.
 It will automatically detect the gradle project and import things correctly.
-2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking 'Enable annotation processing'.
+2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking `Enable annotation processing`.
 3. Install the `Lombok Plugin`.
 This can be found in `Preferences` -> `Plugins`.
 Restart your IDE.
-4. Connectors project should now compile properly.
+4. Connectors project compiles properly after applying the above steps.

-For eclipse, you can generate eclipse project files by running `./gradlew eclipse`.
+For eclipse, we can generate eclipse project files by running `./gradlew eclipse`.

 ## Releases